gotthardp/lorawan-server/doc/Installation.md

 ### Using the Binary Release on Linux

-You will need the Erlang/OTP 19 or later.
-Try typing `yum install erlang` or `apt-get install erlang`.
+You will need the Erlang/OTP 19 or 20.
+Try typing `yum install erlang` or `apt-get install erlang`. **Erlang 21 is not yet supported.**

 Check your Erlang/OTP version by typing `erl`.
 If your Linux distribution includes some older version of Erlang/OTP, install an update from